 The comic series similarly had to wrap things up rather hastily due to it's cancellation in favour of Sonic Universe, leading to a somewhat clunky crossover with the current arc in the mainstream series.

 Broken Base: Over whether this show's a good Sonic adaptation or not.

 Some Sonic fans claimed that 4Kids ruined it, and the show is actually good in the first place.
 Other argued the fact that Chris's status as spotlight hogger at the expense of Sonic and friends's screen time proved that the show's already bad without some Bowdlerization from 4Kids.
-Others think Chris's Creator's Pet status are annoying, but that the show is still enjoyable on it's own.
+Others think Chris's Creator's Pet status are annoying, but that the show is still enjoyable on it's own, or alternatively claim him to be just one of many problems it has.
 Considering it's Sonic we're talking about, it's kinda unavoidable.

 Character Rerailment: The comics adaptation does well to reverse some of the Flanderization prominent in the anime.
 Sonic in particular was back in main focus and regained a lot of his original more emotive personality, he and Tails also work together on a more frequent basis.